 “The mission of Bluffview Elementary School is to provide a safe, enriching environment where all students are challenged to develop the social and academic skills to become life-long learners”

 Bluffview Elementary School wants parents to be involved in our school community and their child’s learning.
 Some of the programs we have for our parents are a volunteer program and PTO.
-Parents working with our PTO have input into our Parent Involvement Policies, Bluffview Handbook Conduct Policies, and School Improvement Plan.
-Our Parent Involvement Policy can be found in the handbook and at www.dupo196.org.
+Parents working with our PTO have input into our Family Engagement Plan, Bluffview Handbook Conduct Policies, and School Improvement Plan.

 Our staff, with parental input, creates a School Improvement Plan (SIP) to look at academic achievement.
 We have totally revised our curriculum to align with the new Illinois Learning Standards to improve math and reading achievement.
 Bluffview Elementary School uses federal and state grant money to provide or purchase: